logambigaik/DataScience/notes.md

 Wrapping Up
 Lambda functions are a powerful feature in Python that allow you to write more concise and functional code.
 They’re particularly useful for simple operations and as arguments to higher-order functions.
 However, it’s important to use them judiciously and switch to regular functions when the logic becomes more complex.

-Practice using lambda functions in your code to become more comfortable with them.
-Try rewriting some of your existing functions as lambda functions where appropriate, and experiment with using them in map(), filter(), and sorted().

-Happy coding!